This article is part of our series about improving your dental practice. You can find the links to the other articles at the bottom of the page.

 Dental practices and other healthcare organizations use several methods to determine their business valuations.
 Some use the standard rule of taking 70% of their gross revenue to determine their sale value.
 However, while this rule may be accurate for some, it does not always paint a precise picture of your market value.

-We’ve put together this guide to provide you with three methods to determine dental practice valuations.
+We’ve put together this guide to provide you with three methods to determine dental practice valuations, and how to increase your practice’s value through different strategies and investing in dental software.
 Read on to learn more about these dental practice appraisal methods

 13 Things To Consider When Appraising a Dental Practice